 The diagnosis of Nursemaid’s elbow is based on a thorough physical examination performed by Dr. Okoroha, who will check if your child is able to move and bend the elbow.

 After careful review of your child’s history and examination, Dr. Okoroha will provide an individualized treatment plan to help your child return to normal function.

 Treatment involves fixing the dislocation by gently rotating your child’s forearm in such a way that the palm faces upwards.
 Do not attempt this on your own as you could cause further injury.
 Make sure to seek medical treatment for proper care.

-If your child has experienced Nursemaid’s elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If your child has experienced Nursemaid’s elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating children in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.